 OLQM’s Main Altar Reredos

 In 1988, on the 50th anniversary of the construction of our present-day church, a group of parishioners and academics from City College Department of Architecture documented the historical and architectural hallmarks of Our Lady Queen of Martyrs.
-Building on their work, in 2009 Manny Lima, our then bulletin editor, created a five-part series explaining the significance of the main altar of Our Lady Queen of Martyrs Church.
-New history was uncovered, pictures taken and great knowledge shared about the altarpiece.
-The articles were published in our church bulletin over four weeks, beginning with our September 27, 2009 edition.
+In September 2009 Manny Lima, our then bulletin editor, created a four-part series for the church bulletin explaining for a new generation of churchgoers the significance of the main altar of Our Lady Queen of Martyrs Church.
+New pictures were taken of each of the 16 saint statuettes (wood carvings) on the altar and great knowledge was shared about the altarpiece.

-The findings from those articles are reproduced here, with some updating for the web, so that everyone may learn more about this beautiful church.
+These discoveries are now reproduced on the web for yet future generations, so that everyone may learn more about this beautiful church.

 The history of our altarpiece